Email accounts

 • Create a symlink to the hello account with ln -s ../hello/ .hello

-• Add the hello folder to your subscriptions: echo hello >> subscriptions
+• Add the hello folder to the subscriptions: echo hello >> subscriptions

 • the "Mailinglists" folder, which receives messages from mailing lists of befriended projects and other initiatives in the area.